Why Zip Bags Don’t Actually Prevent Leaks (and What They’re For)

 It’s insurance.

-Not the system itself.
+Not the system that prevents the problem.

 Using zip bags instead of prevention